YonicDev/gca-node/README.md

   * **Will gca-node support connection with Game Boy Advance with GBA Link?**
      * No. Unfortunately, the specifications of the adapter make it incompatible with the GBA Link.
 Even if it were to be compatible, remotely interfacing with the Game Boy Advance is currently impossible.
   * **When will gca-node be cross-platform?**
-     * We expect support in Linux in gca-node 1.4.x.
+     * You can test cross-platforming support on the crossplatform branch, though it is expected to be on the master branch on gca-node 1.4.x.
   * **Will gca-node br available for 32-bit platforms?**
      * gca-node 1.5.x will start experimenting with 32-bit platforms.
   * **Will gca-node support [electron][2] and apm?**